-Please refer to LanguageCert's Equality and Diversity Policy on LanguageCert's official website, languagecert.org.
+Please refer to LanguageCert's Equality and Diversity Policy on LanguageCert's official website, languagecert.org

-2. Purpose of the LanguageCert Test of English (LTE) qualification handbook
+2 Purpose of the LanguageCert Test of English (LTE) Listening & Reading qualification handbook

-The LanguageCert Test of English (LTE) qualification handbook provides a comprehensive introduction to the suite of LTE examinations.
-It also serves as a reference point for test centres, teachers, test takers and other stakeholders involved in the delivery of the LTE exams.
+This handbook provides a comprehensive introduction to the LanguageCert Test of English (LTE) Listening & Reading qualifications and their associated examinations.
+It also serves as a reference point for test takers, test centres, teachers, and other stakeholders involved in the delivery of the LTE Listening & Reading exams.

-3. Introduction to the LanguageCert Test of English (LTE) qualification
+3 Introduction to the LanguageCert Test of English (LTE) Listening & Reading qualifications

-3.1 Aim of the LTE qualification
+3.1 Aim of the LTE qualifications